 A good example of the Shapely value in use was during the airport problem, where an airport needed to be constructed to accommodate different aircraft and there was a challenge in the allocation of costs of the airport to all the players (actors).
 When the Shapely value was used, it paved the way for a solution to the distribution of costs in which the marginal cost of the lengths of the runway was spread across all the actors.
 This spread also determines the workload of each of the actors, for instance, actors with shorter runway length paid less than actors with longer runway length.

-References for Shapley Value
+Academic Research Shapley Value